Concentration inequalities for Markov chains by Marton couplings and spectral methods: Spectral methods

 then we have the following proposition. \begin{proposition}[Truncation for unbounded summands] \\ Let $X_1,X_2,\ldots, X_n$ be a stationary Markov chain.
 Let $f:\Omega\to \R$ be a measurable function.
 Then for any $a<b$,

 \end{proposition} \begin{remark} A similar bound can be given for sums of the form $\sum_{i=1}^n f_i(X_i)$.
-One might think that such truncation arguments are rather crude, but \cite{PaulinThesis} includes a counterexample showing that it is not possible to obtain concentration inequalities for sums of unbounded functions of Markov chains that are of the same form as inequalities for sums of unbounded functions of independent random variables.
-Note that \cite{Merlevede2011} have obtained Bernstein-type inequalities for sums of unbounded functions of dependent random variables, using truncation and coupling arguments. \end{remark}
+One might think that such truncation arguments are rather crude, but in the Appendix of \cite{PaulinThesis}, we include a counterexample showing that it is not possible to obtain concentration inequalities for sums of unbounded functions of Markov chains that are of the same form as inequalities for sums of unbounded functions of independent random variables. \end{remark} \begin{remark} Note that there are similar truncation arguments in the literature for ergodic averages of unbounded functions of Markov chains, see \cite{Adamczaktail}, \cite{adamczak2012exponential}, and \cite{Merlevede2011}.
+These rely on regeneration-type arguments, and thus apply to a larger class of Markov chains.
+However, our bounds are simpler, and the constants depend explicitly on the spectral properties of the Markov chain, whereas the constants in the previous bounds are less explicit. \end{remark}